 AERO 135A.
-Leadership and Management I. A survey of selected concepts, principles, and theories on leadership, followership, management, delegation, mentoring, and responsibility issues.
+Leadership and Management I. Survey of selected concepts, principles, and theories on leadership, followership, management, delegation, mentoring, and responsibility.
 Students will be given the opportunity to improve speaking and writing skills.
 3 units.

 AERO 135B.
 Leadership and Management II.
-A survey of selected concepts, principles, and theories on team building, speaking and writing effectively, listening, feedback, performance evaluation, ethics, character, and officership.
+Survey of selected concepts, principles, and theories on team building, speaking and writing effectively, listening, feedback, performance evaluations, ethics, character, and officership.
 Students will be given the opportunity to improve speaking and writing skills.
 3 units.

 AERO 145A.
 National Security Affairs.
-Provides an overview of the role of the military in our national security policy and process.
+Provides an overview of the role of the military in our national security policy and processes.
 It includes an analysis of the roles of the three branches of government as they relate to national security; an examination of the doctrine and organization of the Air Force as well as other branches of the military; an overview of military ethics; and a discussion of global current events which impact our national security.
-Students will be expected to participate in class discussions and complete a group written and oral project.
+Students will be expected to participate in class discussions and complete a written and oral presentation.
 3 units.

 AERO 145B.
 Preparation for Active Duty.
-A presentation of critical issues facing today's military professional.
-A wide variety of topics are discussed including: the military legal system; the laws of armed conflict; security issues; personal finance; professional/unprofessional relationships; information warfare; and issues pertinent to the first assignment after commissioning into the Air Force.
-Students will be expected to participate in class discussions and complete a group written and oral project.
+Presentation of critical issues facing today's military professionals.
+A wide variety of topics are discussed including: the military legal system; the laws of armed conflict; security issues; personal finance; professional/ unprofessional relationships; information warfare; and issues pertinent to the first assignment after commissioning into the Air Force.
+Students will be expected to participate in class discussions and complete a written and oral presentation.
 3 units.